gopala-kr/struct/500lines-master/BUILD.md

   be available via your favorite package manager.

 ## Building the PDF:
-- Install a LaTeX distribution.
+- Install a LaTeX distribu

 - `python build.py --pdf`
 - Output will be in `output/500L.